Apple Watch: Sales

 Financial analysts offered early sales estimates from a few million to as many as 5 million in the first year.
 Time's Tim Bajarin summarized the breadth of reactions, writing that "there is not enough information yet to determine how this product will fare when it finally reaches the market next year".

 Owing to the inadequacy of materials, the Apple Watch's delivery was delayed from its initial pre-order release date of April 10, 2015.
 As a result, only 22 percent of the pre-ordered Apple Watches were dispatched in the United States during the weekend after the release date.
 It is estimated Apple received almost one million Apple Watch pre-orders in the United States during the initial six hours of the pre-order period on April 10, 2015, after which it sold out and further orders would start delivering in June.
-A report later on by an analyst stated that Apple Watch was already a $10 billion business during its first year.
+A report later on by an analyst stated that the Apple Watch was already a $10 billion business during its first year.

 Apple has not disclosed any sales figures for the Apple Watch.
 An estimate by IDC states Apple shipped over 12 million units in 2015.
 In late 2016, a veteran of the Swiss watch industry said Apple sold about 20 million watches and had a market share of about 50 percent.
 Analysts estimate Apple sold 18 million watches in 2017, 31 million in 2019, and 34 million in 2020.
 In 2021, analysts estimated there were 100 million units in use.

-In 2020, Apple sold more watches than the entire Swiss watch industry– which includes Swatch and TAG Heuer among others.
+In 2020, Apple sold more watches than the entire Swiss watch industry, which includes Swatch and TAG Heuer among others.

-Controversies
+Controversy

+In October 2024, the Apple Watch Series 10 received a sales ban in Indonesia, as an extension of the iPhone 16's sales ban.
+The ban is due to Apple's failure to meet a 40% quota requirement for local component certification implemented by the Indonesian government, according to minister of industry Agus Gumiwang Kartasasmita.